EarthBound fandom: Fangames

+Mother 4 / Oddity

 After Mother 3, Shigesato Itoi declared that he was done with the series.
 Fans wanting the series to be continued began to develop unofficial fangame sequels, starting with Mother 4 in October 2010.
 As of September 2016, the Mother 4 development team had not received a cease and desist letter from Nintendo.
 In a preview of the game, Jason Schreier of Kotaku said Mother 4 looked "stunning", as "everything you could possibly want out of a new Mother game", from the music to the environment design.
 The game was originally planned for release in 2014, but has been delayed twice, with no future release date set.
 Mother 4 was to be playable as a standalone game, without need for an emulator.
-In March 2017, after many recent Nintendo fan games received a DMCA notice, the team decided to rebrand it as an original IP, Oddity, and remove all direct references to the Mother series, like Mr. Saturn.
+In 2017, after many recent Nintendo fan games received a DMCA notice, the team decided to rebrand it as an original IP, Oddity, and remove all direct references to the Mother series.

-While a handful of builds of the game have been leaked, their barebones nature has led many to assert the game is vaporware.

 The game takes place in a parody of contemporary America, as a boy named Travis leaves his town of Belring to join three others in a fight against the "mysterious" Modern Men.
 The game is expected to associate with the stories of the previous series games, and be similar in length.
 Its music and visuals are similar in style to the rest of the series.
 Oddity features a new soundtrack.
 Its creators are currently working on a voluntary basis without compensation.

-Other fan games and remakes include:
+While a handful of builds of the game have been leaked, their barebones nature has led many to assert the game is vaporware or in development hell.